T-Systems-MMS/hyperledger-avalon-scone/BUILD.md

 - Branch **no-cas-fs-unprotected** represents the code of workers (1) without SCONE (2) SCONE Sim Mode (3) SCONE Unsecure Hw Mode
 - Branch **private-cas-fs-protected** represents the code of workers in SCONE Secure Hw Mode with private CAS in the cluster.

-_CAS image is not available in SCONE free tier, hence the user must upgrade to Standard or Business edition if private CAS is desired in the cluster._
+_**Note:** CAS image is not available in SCONE free tier, hence the user must upgrade to Standard or Business edition if private CAS is desired in the cluster._

 ## Install and Access SCONE